Guy Fawkes

 Guy Fawkes may be celebrated at home or at large public fireworks displays at schools, parks and stadiums.
 These public events enable people to see much more spectacular displays of fireworks, and also have a much higher level of safety than home-based celebrations.

-Why are fireworks and bonfires part of the festival?
+Why are Fireworks and Bonfires Part of the Festival?

-On the very night that the Gunpowder Plot was foiled, November 5th, 1605, bonfires were set alight to celebrate the safety of the King.
-Since then, the night has become known as Bonfire Night.
-The event is commemorated every year with fireworks and by burning effigies of Guy Fawkes on a bonfire.
 The effigies are made out of old clothes stuffed with scrunched-up paper to make them look like a man (i.e. Guy Fawkes).
 These “Guys” are then put on the fire and burned.

 Important aspects of Guy Fawkes

-The letting off of fireworks is becoming an increasingly controversial subject with many people calling for a ban on the sale of fireworks.
 Each year that the night is celebrated the fire service is stretched to its limits dealing with fireworks related call-outs.
 In addition, Hospital Accident and Emergency departments have the dreadful task of treating burns, eye injuries and sometimes deaths caused by the misuse of fireworks and bonfires.

 1. Safety Issues